HeckingGoose/Average-Blur-Algorithm/README.md

 This algorithm is super slow, partly because it is built with Python, and partly because it's calculating a circle of pixels for every pixel in the image (which takes a while).

 ### To do:
-- [ ] Fix bug where edges of image develop black-ish image
+- [ ] Fix bug where edges of image develop black-ish colour after blur,
-- [ ] Speed up blur algorithm
+- [ ] Speed up blur algorithm.